waxx567/Dell/resume projects/crm/NOTES.md

 - Django
 - Tailwind

-The CRM captures leads, stores them, and pushes them through the sales process.
+The CRM captures leads, stores them, and assigns them to sales agents.